Planning to hire employees in Canada? Here’s a quick guide

 The standard working hours in Canada are 8 hours per day and 40 hours per week.

-Employees may work an additional 8 hours per week, though this should be classed as overtime with overtime pay (calculated at 1.5 times their regular wages).
+Employees may work an additional 8 hours per week, though this should be classed as overtime with overtime pay (Overtime applies to hourly employees; salaried employees are generally exempt).

 4) Tax obligations